persvr/pintura/README.md

 ## pintura

 This module provides the default stack of Pintura middleware and an interface for configuring it.
-It also registers the default set of media types.
+It registers the default set of media types.
+This module is the main interface for implementing access to the data model.

 ### app